City

 In an April 1 email to committee members, a Prosper staff member wrote that Holt had been selected to facilitate.
 “Dr. Holt brings extensive experience working at the intersection of public agencies, community stakeholders, and complex development initiatives,” the staffer wrote.

-Committee member Karen Wolfgang wrote back in an email to the staffer: “Oh, no”, and linked to WW’s article about Holt’s lawsuit against the Urban League.
+Committee member Karen Wolfgang wrote back in an email to the staffer: “Oh, no,” linking it to WW’s story about Holt’s lawsuit against the Urban League.
 “We are going to waste another meeting discussing this instead of moving forward on the community’s priorities.
 I am stunned.”

-To a fellow committee member on April 3, Wolfgang wrote that she’d shared her concerns with Prosper staff in a note that stated, in part: “We just found out who this person is, and unfortunately there are several extremely worrisome aspects of his practice: untrustworthy behavior in the community (how could we trust him as a facilitator when he’s out there behaving this way?).”
+To a fellow committee member, Wolfgang wrote April 3 that she’d shared her concerns with Prosper staff in a note that stated, in part: “We just found out who this person is, and unfortunately there are several extremely worrisome aspects of his practice: untrustworthy behavior in the community (how could we trust him as a facilitator when he’s out there behaving this way?).”

-Prosper spokesman Shawn Uhlman says the facilitator contract lasts for a year, and cannot exceed $54,000.
+Prosper spokesman Shawn Uhlman says the facilitator contract lasts for a year and may not exceed $54,000.

 Sophie Peel